Extending social security to agricultural workers

 Extending legal coverage

-- Facilitate registration and enhance the access to administrative procedures for agricultural workers, including the facilitation of physical access through mobile social security offices, reducing the need for supporting documents and simplifying other procedures
+- Facilitate registration and enhance the access to administrative procedures for agricultural workers, including the facilitation of physical access through mobile social security offices, reducing the need for supporting documents and simplifying other procedures.

-Facilitating contribution collection and financing mechanisms
+Facilitating contribution collection and collection mechanisms

 Enhancing compliance and facilitating inspections